bingomanatee/looking-glass-engine-3-2/README.md

 You can track changes in a subset of fields using the select method.

-## SubjectMeta
+## Stream

-SubjectMeta is intended to stream a single field value.
+Stream is intended to stream a single field value.
 It has meta/filters that reflect whether a value passes tests such as type safety, range, etc.

-SubjectMeta expresses an object with three values:
+Stream expresses an object with three values:

 * value (variant)
 * meta (array) an array of message objects;